|

 Arbat Street

-Stroll down this vibrant street and enjoy the local street performers and vendors selling everything from souvenirs to street food.
+Stroll down the street to enjoy the local street performers and vendors selling everything from souvenirs to street food.

 Admire the brutalist architecture

-Some of the most notable examples in Almaty include the
+Some of the most notable examples in Almaty include:

 Example of Brutalist architecture in Almaty, Kazakhstan